StarPlayrX/bigmac/README.md

  * BigMac2 should behave from the USB 2.0 disk and on Internal SSDs.
 If you ZAP your PRAM, repeat.

- * If you cannot disable SIP, the try it from a Recovery Disk or Create install media disk.
+ * If you cannot disable SIP, do this from a Recovery Disk or Create install media disk.

 ## Monterey Beta 2 support is experimental